 Wander All The Little Side Streets

-Before shops and attractions officially open for the day, this is the perfect time to get completely lost wandering San Gimignano’s enchanting maze of narrow cobblestone streets and medieval alleyways.
+Before shops and attractions officially open for the day, this is the perfect time to get completely lost wandering San Gimignano’s maze of narrow cobblestone streets and medieval alleyways.

-For families, there’s La Rocca Playground in Parco della Rocca, which has a grassy area with a slide, swings, and other play equipment plus a little bit of shade and a water fountain.
+Family tip: Make a stop at La Rocca Playground in Parco della Rocca, which has a grassy area with a slide, swings, and other play equipment plus a little bit of shade and a water fountain.

 This playground is perfect if you’re traveling with young kids who need a little entertainment break at this point in your wandering!